Carsten Knobel: Corporate career

 Knobel joined Henkel in 1995 and held various positions with increasing responsibility across the organization.

 In July 2012 he was appointed Executive Vice President Finance as CFO, being responsible for Finance, Purchasing and the Integrated Business Solutions division.
-At the age of 43, Carsten Knobel was one of the youngest members of the Management Board of DAX companies.
+At the age of 43, Carsten Knobel was one of the youngest members of the management board of DAX companies.

 At the end of 2018, Knobel established a green credit line with a total volume of 1.5 billion euros for Henkel as the first German company.
 In April 2019, the Henkel CFO received the Corporate Finance Award of the Börsen-Zeitung for the innovative and sustainable financing method "Green Loan".

-In October 2019, Carsten Knobel was appointed to succeed Hans Van Bylen as CEO of Henkel as of January 1, 2020.

-Carsten Knobel resigned from his position as Deputy Chairman of the Supervisory Board of the Bundesliga Soccer Club Fortuna Düsseldorf at the end of 2019 in order to fully concentrate on his duties as Chairman of the Management Board of Henkel.
+In October 2019, Knobel was appointed to succeed Hans Van Bylen as CEO of Henkel as of January 1, 2020.
+He resigned from his position as Deputy Chairman of the supervisory board of the Bundesliga Soccer Club Fortuna Düsseldorf at the end of 2019 in order to fully concentrate on his duties as chairman of the management board of Henkel.